earthly/website/blog/_posts/2021-09-28-pull-through-cache.md

 ### Storage

-Because this registry is just a cache, and isn't mission critical, we opted to back the cache with just the local disk space on the VPS we deployed this on.
-Additionally, the metadata for the images is not mission critical, so we opted to place this in memory.
+Because this registry is just a cache, and isn't mission critical, I opted to back the cache with just the local disk space on the VPS I deployed this on.
+Additionally, the metadata for the images is not mission critical, so I opted to place this in memory.
 For more details on these options, see the [`storage.filesystem`](https://github.com/docker/docker.github.io/blob/master/registry/storage-drivers/filesystem.md)  and the [`storage.cache` keys](https://docs.docker.com/registry/configuration/#cache).

 ```yaml
 storage: